DVL-Sejong/openlab/research/Volume Rendering/Two-level TF/readme.md

-# Two-level Transfer Functions using t-SNE Projections for Volume Data

-Separation in Direct Volume Rendering
+# Two-level Transfer Functions using t-SNE for Data Segmentation in Direct Volume Rendering

 Authors: Sangbong Yoo, Seokyeon Kim, and Yun Jang